Bam Margera: Independent films

-Margera has written, produced and starred in three independent films as of 2024, with a fourth scheduled but on hold since 2017.
+Margera has written, produced and starred in three independent films as of 2024, with a fourth scheduled, but on hold since 2017.
 He co-wrote, directed and starred in Haggard (2003), an independent film based on real events in the life of his friend Ryan Dunn.
-Dunn played himself as the main character while Margera played "Valo", a character based on himself and elements of HIM singer and friend Ville Valo.
+Dunn played himself as the main character, while Margera played "Valo", a character based on a combination of himself and elements of HIM singer and friend Ville Valo.

 Margera also directed Minghags, formerly titled Kiss a Good Man's Ass.
-The film is a loose sequel to Haggard and features the "garbage juicer" invention from that film.
-Filming started April 5, 2007.
+This film is a loose sequel to Haggard and features the "garbage juicer" invention from that film.
+Filming began April 5, 2007.
 On an episode of Radio Bam, Margera said that they were trying to make the movie PG-13 rated, but with the amount of swearing and a shot of nudity, an R rating could not be avoided.
 The first viewing of the rough version of the film was on August 7, 2007, at Sikes Hall.
 The movie was released straight to DVD in December 2008.

-Also in December 2008, Margera released a Christmas-themed movie, Bam Margera Presents: Where the#$&% Is Santa?.
+Also in December 2008, Margera released a Christmas-themed movie, Bam Margera Presents: Where the #$&% Is Santa?.
 The movie is about Bam and his friends going to the Arctic Circle in Finland on a quest to find Santa Claus.
 The film features Ville Valo from HIM, the Dudesons, Hanoi Rocks, and Mark the Bagger.

 In January 2015, Margera announced that he had been working on an autobiographical documentary film which he hoped to premiere in the near future.
 The film will deal primarily with Margera's life after the death of his close friend and co-star, Ryan Dunn, who died in a car crash in 2011.
-According to Margera the film has been three years in the making, and will give viewers a glimpse into his childhood, career and rise to fame, while focusing mainly on his recovery from the death of Dunn.
-Musician Brent Hinds of the band Mastodon will play Dunn in what has been described as "dramatic fantasy interludes" that ties the film together while also re-enacting what Margera considers his "darkest moments" after Dunn's death.
+According to Margera, the film has been three years in the making, and will give viewers a glimpse into his childhood, career and rise to fame, while focusing mainly on his recovery from the death of Dunn.
+Musician Brent Hinds of the band Mastodon would play Dunn in what has been described as "dramatic fantasy interludes" that ties the film together while also re-enacting what Margera considers his "darkest moments" after Dunn's death.
+Hinds died in August 2025.

 During a Facebook Q&A on December 7, 2015, Margera stated that the name of the film would change from I Need Time to Stay Useless to Earth Rocker and that it would be released February 2016.
 In a 2017 episode of Vice's Epicly Later'd, Margera stated that after working on the film for four years straight, sometimes for weeks at a time, he had reached the point where he had had enough of doing so.
-Margera stated that he had approximately eleven terabytes worth of video footage and that editing it down into a two-hour film was impossible.
-When asked if the project was on pause for the moment, he responded that it was.
+Margera stated that he had approximately eleven terabytes worth of video footage and that editing it down into a two-hour film was "impossible".
+When asked if the project was simply on pause for the moment, Margera responded that it was.

-As of 2024, the documentary remains unreleased, with no scheduled release date.
+As of 2026, the documentary still remains unreleased, with no scheduled release date.